SnazziesLab/Topica/README.md

 ## Setup

 ### Auth Setup
-This app uses a simple username and password system.
+This app allows use of simple user pass or api key to auth.
 This is setup via passing a json file like following.
+* Auth data is not persistent, the in-memory AuthDb is populated at server startup.
 ```js
 {
   "ApiKeys": [